May 17

 - 2009:

-- An error by manager Joe Maddon in filling out the line-up card forces Tampa Bay to forego the designated hitter and bat pitcher Andy Sonnanstine third.
+- A blunder by manager Joe Maddon in filling out the line-up card forces Tampa Bay to forgo the designated hitter and bat pitcher Andy Sonnanstine third.
 He hits an RBI double in the 4th on his way to a 7 - 5 win over Cleveland.

 - Scott Feldman pitches six scoreless innings and three relievers complete the whitewash as Texas beats Los Angeles to complete a sweep.
 David Murphy drives in the game's first run with a sacrifice fly in the 7th, then Ian Kinsler and Marlon Byrd hit RBI doubles to seal the affair.
 Texas has now won seven in a row, and 13 of its last 15 games.